-Aircraft and/or vehicle fueling is necessary to the operations of most PPT members.
-Aircraft fueling activities are conducted only on paved surfaces such as concrete ramps or asphalt.
-Most vehicle and GSE fueling is conducted on the ramp by an FBO refueler or a PPT operated fueling station.
+Aircraft, ground vehicle and/or equipment fueling is necessary to the operations of most PPT members.
+Aircraft fueling and defueling activities are conducted only on concrete ramps or asphalt.
+Most vehicle and GSE fueling is conducted on the ramp by an FBO refueler or a PPT operated fueling station on concrete ramps or asphalt.
+Aircraft defueling is performed from mobile refueling vehicles.

-Fuel spills are contained promptly through use of absorbent materials or other CMs.
-PPT members are required to provide spill kits and spill response plans in PPT-owned or leased fueling areas.
-As a supplement to PPT member supplied materials, Aviation maintains spill kits and spill response plans throughout the facility, accumulation sites, and certain storage locations at DVT for emergency use in containing spills.
-Aviation enforces Rule and Regulation 01-01, "Fuel Release and Releases of Other Regulated Substances" (Appendix F) which was developed to comply with COP City Code Chapter V, Article IV, Section 4-116 "Compliance with environmental laws." and Section 4-117 "Environmental actions."
-In addition to prompt spill response, all spills are to be immediately reported to the airport authorities.
+Fuel spills are quickly contained using absorbent materials.
+PPT members must provide spill kits and spill response plans in PPT-owned or leased fueling areas.
+In addition to the materials supplied by PPT members, Aviation maintains spill kits and response plans at gates, accumulation sites, and specific storage locations at DVT for emergency use in managing larger spills.

+Aviation enforces Rule and Regulation 01-01, "Fuel Release and Releases of Other Regulated Substances" (Appendix F) which was developed to comply with COP City Code Chapter V, Article IV, Section 4-116 "Compliance with environmental laws" and Section 4-117 "Environmental actions".

+In addition to prompt spill response, all spills are to be immediately reported to DVT Operations and if necessary, 911.
 If a release has entered a storm drain, sanitary sewer, or soil, then reports must be made to the ADEQ and National Response Center (NRC).